Work-Based Learning Makes It Possible

-“I always enjoyed talking with the network engineers who were installing and troubleshooting the equipment,” she says.
-“Once I started taking courses and learning about the different facets of networking, I got very excited!
-I found myself staying up late, reworking assignments – things I would never have imagined I would give my time to.”
+"I always enjoyed talking with the network engineers who were installing and troubleshooting the equipment," she says.
+"Once I started taking courses and learning about the different facets of networking, I got very excited.
+I found myself staying up late, reworking assignments – things I would never have imagined I would give my time to."

 Sarah’s hard work paid off, and when she passed her CCENT certificate in the fall of 2020, her professor suggested she apply for a position at Cisco Systems.
 Sarah was concerned that a full-time job would get in the way of completing her associate degree in two years, which she was determined to do.
-She didn’t immediately apply, but finally did after she was nudged by the Network Management Program Director John Leaston.
+She didn’t immediately apply, but she finally did after being nudged by the Network Management Program Director John Leaston.
 During her interview, she said the recruiter made her an offer she couldn’t refuse.

-“The recruiter told me the position would qualify for Wake Tech’s Work-Based Learning program, which would make it possible for me to stay on track to earn my degree!” she says.
+"The recruiter told me the position would qualify for Wake Tech’s Work-Based Learning program, which would make it possible for me to stay on track to earn my degree," she says.

-Work-Based Learning Director Kathy Frederick says the program gives working students valuable options: “It enables students to earn college credit while applying what they’ve learned in the classroom in an actual work environment.”
+Work-Based Learning Director Kathy Frederick says the program gives working students valuable options.
+"It enables students to earn college credit while applying what they’ve learned in the classroom in an actual work environment."

 Sarah took two courses while in the Work-Based Learning program and says the opportunity was a lifesaver.
 "Without it, I wouldn’t have been able to manage full-time work and school – it just wouldn’t have been possible."

 Sarah’s job will continue after she graduates, as will her education.
 She says the next certificate she’ll study for will be CCNA.
-“I think I’m signed up for lifelong learning at Wake Tech!” she says.
-“I definitely enjoy learning.”
-Click here for more information.
+"I think I’m signed up for lifelong learning at Wake Tech!" she says.
+"I definitely enjoy learning."